semgrep/semgrep-docs/docs/getting-started/cli.md

 #### Test custom rules

-Semgrep includes functionality to [test the custom rules that you write](/writing-rules/testing-rules):
+Semgrep includes features to [test the custom rules that you write](/writing-rules/testing-rules):

 ```console
 semgrep scan --test